Standing in Your Light

 Projection, Perception, and Misinterpretation

-One of the clearest teachings that emerged through this experience
+One of the clearest teachings that emerged through this experience was around projection.

-In spaces that are not fully grounded or embodied,
+In spaces that are not fully grounded or embodied, it becomes easy to interpret what we feel without fully discerning where it comes from.

 Sometimes what is perceived as threat

-is simply unfamiliar presence.
+is simply an unfamiliar presence.

 Sometimes what is labeled as harmful